Before a dog comes into our facility they must meet certain criteria:

 Questions are asked regarding the dog’s prior socialization, the length of time in the household, physical limitations, and any behavior issues.
 If there are any red flags, the owner may be told that their dog is not ready or would not be a good fit for our cage-free environment.

 Sometimes, there is no indication that an injury occurred.
 This may happen if the cut occurred during normal play.
 We may also not see the wound based on its location or the fur and/or skin color.
-However, please let us know if your dog has gone home with a wound that we did not detect.
+Please let us know if your dog has gone home with a wound that we did not detect.

 Although the facility is constantly being cleaned, dogs do catch viruses from each other that we cannot control.
 Unfortunately, like in humans, most viruses in dogs are contagious before the dog shows signs of symptoms.
 For example, a dog may come into our facility with Giardia (intestinal parasite causing diarrhea) or Kennel Cough (respiratory infection causing a hacking cough).
 In the meantime, this dog may infect another through the air, water or mouthing a toy.
 That pet and your pet may show symptoms a few days later.
 The passing of these viruses is uncontrollable, but we do try to limit exposure with our cleaning protocols.
 This is a risk of dog socialization.